Why Do Stars Turn Red? II. Steady-State Envelope Solutions: Introduction

-In addition to the refined mirror principle, Paper I identified a notable structural transition that occurs as the star approaches the RG/RSG phase.
-Just before a star enters this phase, the outward expansion of the stellar surface temporarily stalls, whereas a large fraction of the interior mass is redistributed toward the outer envelope.
-This transition leads to increased opacity in most regions of the envelope, resulting in an extended convective zone that penetrates deeper toward the envelope's base.
-In the present paper, we demonstrate that this structural transition naturally emerges from steady-state envelope solutions and investigate its physical origin in detail.
+Paper~I also identified a distinct structural transition as stars approach the RG/RSG phase.
+During this transition, surface expansion temporarily stalls, while a substantial fraction of the interior mass is redistributed into the outer envelope.
+This redistribution increases the envelope opacity, producing an extended convective zone that penetrates toward the envelope base.
+In addition, in our previous studies \citep{Ou2023,Ou2025}, we found a bimodal distribution of supergiant radii, corresponding to red and blue supergiants, across stellar models spanning a wide range of masses and metallicities.
+However, the physical origin of the structural transition in RSG envelopes and the bimodal distribution of supergiant radii remain unclear.

-Furthermore, we aim to address a fundamental question: why do giant and supergiant stars converge to two distinct branches, red and blue?
-In our previous studies \citep{Ou2023,Ou2025}, we demonstrated a bimodal distribution of red and blue supergiants across stellar models with varying masses and metallicities, with very few models residing in the intermediate yellow regime.
-In the present study, by analyzing steady-state stellar envelope configurations, we gain new insights into the physical origin of this bimodal distribution.
+As a companion to Paper~I, which employed MESA stellar evolution models, in Paper~II we systematically explore the physically realizable configurations of stellar envelopes by constructing steady-state envelope models.
+This approach removes the constraints inherent in MESA stellar evolution models, which can compute envelope configurations only along particular evolutionary paths.

-This paper solves steady-state stellar envelope structures to investigate the refined mirror principle and uncover the physical significance of the RG/RSG phase.
-Section~\ref{sec:methods} defines the physical problem addressed in this work and describes the method we use to solve this problem.
-Section~\ref{sec:polytrope} begins with simplified polytropic envelope models.
-Section~\ref{sec:realistic} presents realistic models that incorporate energy transport, using tabulated opacities and equations of state, together with convective mixing.
-Section~\ref{sec:discussions} discusses the advantages, limitations, and implications of our approach.
-Finally, Section~\ref{sec:conclusion} summarizes our findings and concludes this study.
+The structure of this paper is as follows.
+Section~\ref{sec:methods} formulates the physical problem and outlines the solution method.
+Section~\ref{sec:polytrope} introduces simplified polytropic envelope models, while Section~\ref{sec:realistic} presents more realistic models incorporating energy transport, tabulated opacities and equations of state, and convective mixing.
+Section~\ref{sec:discussions} discusses the strengths, limitations, and implications of our approach, and Section~\ref{sec:conclusion} concludes our findings.